 When these firms do it, it's a job that involves head-to-toe coverall suits, HEPA air filters, and industrial paint sprayers.

 Can you refinish your bathtub yourself?
-Sure.
-But you'll need to accept some limitations.
+Sure, but you'll need to accept some limitations.
 DIY refinishing isn't as good as when the finishing companies do it.
 Then again, what the refinishing companies do is never as good as a full tub or shower replacement.
 It's all about getting what you pay for.

-And that's where kits like Rust-Oleum's Tub and Tile Refinishing Kit and Bathworks' own version come into play.
+That's where kits like Rust-Oleum's Tub and Tile Refinishing Kit and Bathworks' own version come into play.

 About the Product